mario-i-caicedo-ai/Physics_is_Fun/README.md

 ## Description

 Driven by a lifelong fascination or better said, love, for physics that ignited at the tender age of seven through countless hours of watching science documentaries, I embarked on a journey to become a "Mad Scientist."
-This journey culminated in becoming a full professor of physics at [Universidad Simón Bolívar](http://www.usb.ve) (USB) in Caracas, Venezuela, in 2003.
-I semiretired in 2016 meaning that I still lecture advanced courses to USB graduate students of physics.
+This journey culminated with [me](https://sites.google.com/view/marioicaicedo) becoming a Full Professor of physics at [Universidad Simón Bolívar](http://www.usb.ve) (USB) in Caracas, Venezuela, in 2003.
+I in 2016 after almost thirty years of teaching and research, I semi retired (meaning that I still lecture advanced courses to USB graduate students of physics).

-To share this enduring passion and knowledge, I am creating (please note my emphasis in the present continuos tense) this repository.
-I invite you to explore these resources freely and embark on your own physics journey
+To share this enduring passion for science in general and physics in particular, I am creating (please note my emphasis in the present continuos tense) this repository.
+I gladly invite you to explore these resources freely and embark on your own physics journey

 This is what you will find in this repo.

 *  Lecture notes on different topics of physics and math, I am making every possible effort to mantain the text free from calculus, or as many people say, the notes are non calculus physics.
 *  I aim to foster physics education and outreach by linking to diverse video resources, including YouTube segments of lectures, experiments, full-length documentaries, and animations.
 *  Also in my plans I wish to create and freely share Python codes in Jupyter notebooks for simulations, data analysis, and problem-solving.

 ## Lecture Notes